How to Request an Inspection Report from Your Display Factory

 Request a photograph of the final packaging to ensure that the units are securely packed and ready for shipment.

-Q1: What should be included in an inspection report?
+Q1: What should be included in a display factory inspection report?

 ✅ The report should include pass/fail status, detailed observations of defects, photos, and recommendations for corrective actions.